Renormalization of the C2HDM with FeynMaster 2: The C2HDM

 \subsection{Yukawa sector}

 \n The Yukawa Lagrangian in general leads to flavour-changing neutral currents at tree-level.
-A simple way to avoid this is to assure that each fermion doublet couples to only one Higgs doublet.
+A simple way to avoid this is to assure that each right-handed fermionic singlet couples to only one Higgs doublet.
 This in turn can be accomplished if the $\mathbb{Z}_2$ symmetry is extended to the fermion fields, such that:

 Here, $a, b, c, d, e$ are general powers, $q_{\mathrm{L}} = (p_{\mathrm{L}} \, n_{\mathrm{L}})^{\mathrm{T}}$ and $L_{\mathrm{L}} = (\nu_{\mathrm{L}} \, l_{\mathrm{L}})^{\mathrm{T}}$ are the quark and lepton left-handed $\mathrm{SU(2)}$ doublets, respectively, and $p_{\mathrm{R}}$, $n_{\mathrm{R}}$ and $l_{\mathrm{R}}$ are the up-type quark, down-type quark and lepton right-handed singlets, respectively.
 There are four different combinations of the powers $a$ to $e$, each combination corresponding to a different type of C2HDM, as can be seen in Table \ref{tab:coeffs_models}.